1862 Pacific Northwest smallpox epidemic: Aftermath

-Up until the 1862–1863 epidemic, the colonial authorities acquired indigenous land through treaties.
+Up until the 1862–1863 epidemic, the colonial authorities acquired Indigenous land through treaties.
 Governor James Douglas had signed 14 land cession treaties on Vancouver Island, known as the Douglas Treaties.
-In 1864, after the epidemic, the colony's Chief Commissioner of Land and Works Joseph Trutch decided to stop recognizing indigenous title and abandon the treaty process.
-This set the precedent of British Columbia taking indigenous land by fiat rather than treaty.
+In 1864, after the epidemic, the colony's Chief Commissioner of Land and Works Joseph Trutch decided to stop recognizing Aboriginal title and abandon the treaty process.
+This set the precedent of British Columbia taking Indigenous land by fiat rather than treaty.

-The large population losses also caused widespread native village abandonment and consolidation, cultural loss, and increased conflict and hostility with colonists.
+The large population losses also caused widespread First Nations village abandonment and consolidation, cultural loss, and increased conflict and hostility with colonists.
 In Haida Gwaii, following the 1862 epidemic, over nineteen villages diminished to four by the early 20th century.

-The Tsilhqotʼin people resisted when a wagon road began to be built through their territory without permission, resulting in the Chilcotin War.
+Settlers started occupying empty land that Indigenous groups had left following the devastation of the epidemic with hopes of later returning.
+Some groups resisted encroachment, including the Tsilhqotʼin who resisted when settlers started to build a wagon road through their territory without permission, leading to the Chilcotin War in 1864.
 One of the foremen of the road-building project threatened the Tsilhqotʼin with smallpox.
 The war ended with the hanging of six Tsilhqotʼin chiefs.
 In 2014, British Columbia Premier Christy Clark formally exonerated the executed chiefs and apologized for these acts, acknowledging that "there is an indication [that smallpox] was spread intentionally."

+Allegation of genocide

+Some historians have described the epidemic as a deliberate genocide because the Colony of Vancouver Island and the Colony of British Columbia could have prevented the epidemic but chose not to, and in some ways facilitated it.

+While colonial authorities used quarantine, smallpox vaccine, and inoculation to keep the disease from spreading among colonists and settlers, it was largely allowed to spread among Indigenous peoples.
+The Colony of Vancouver Island made attempts to save some First Nations, but most were forced to leave the vicinity of Victoria and go back to their homelands, despite awareness that it would result in a major smallpox epidemic among First Nations along the Pacific Northwest coast.

+Many colonists and newspapers were vocally in favour of expulsion.
+The situation in the Puget Sound region was similar, with newspapers encouraging settlers to get vaccinated, but with little effort towards protecting First Nations.
+Most papers supported removing First Nations.
+The effect of the epidemic in the Puget Sound area is not well documented and it appears it did not spread south beyond the Chehalis people of the Chehalis River area.

+According to historian Kiran van Rijn, "opportunistic self-interest, coupled with hollow pity, revulsion at the victims, and smug feelings of inevitability, shaped the colonial response to the epidemic among First Nations"; and that for some residents of Victoria the eviction of First Nations people was a "long-sought opportunity" to be rid of them; and, for some, an opportunity to take over First Nation lands.

+At the time, and still today, some First Nations say that the colonial government deliberately spread smallpox for the purpose of stealing their land.